You-Gao/Blog/_work/2025-03-12-asyncparallel.md

 # async parallel

 No one really teaches programming within an async parallel frame.
-The problem is that most "good" applications or services are event-driven.
+The problem is that most "*good*" applications or services are event-driven.
 That is because they are long-lasting and should not be a program just running a while-loop.
 The further problem is that it's a pretty amorphous topic with vague definitions, etc. Even worse, each language implements it differently, from coroutines to thread pools and beyond.

 I made this post not to talk about it because I am definitely not qualified.
 I made it as a meta-post of resources for understanding async and parallel behavior of programs.
 It's a collection of rabbit holes, other blog posts, and documentation into understanding how to use this coding paradigm *rightish*[^2].